astridx/meinblog/content/posts/maplibregl/2021-11-07-maplibre-gatsby-starter-first.steps.en.md

 ## Referenzen

-- [maplibre React examples repo](https://github.com/maplibre/maplibre-react-examples): There are only a few examples but I got a lot of help from the repo as they covered almost everything I needed to know.
+- [Mapbox React examples repo](https://github.com/mapbox/mapbox-react-examples): There are only a few examples but I got a lot of help from the repo as they covered almost everything I needed to know.
 - [Maplibre examples](https://maplibre.org/maplibre-gl-js-docs/api/): Most of them are in vanilla JS but using the hooks we covered in this post, I think it would be fairly simple to translate them to React.
 - [Mapbox Gatsby Blog with Hooks](https://erraticgenerator.com/blog/gatsby-blog-with-mapbox-gl-js-using-react-hooks/).